blackberry/bbUI.js/README.md

 * Focus based navigation mode can get confused when navigating between screens
 * Dropdown buttons do not work
 * Disabled buttons are not supported

+# Contributing

+To build and contribute to bbUI.js please see the HACKING.md file